 Rescuers respond to calls from our Emergency Response Service to attend to the rescue of a sick, injured or orphaned native animal.
 The rescuer assesses the situation and depending on their experience will undertake the rescue or consult with a fellow rescuer or advisor about the case.

-The rescuer then takes the animals to a licensed wildlife shelter, foster carer or veterinarian.
+The rescuer then transports the animals to a licensed wildlife shelter, foster carer or veterinarian.
 You will need to be comfortable both handling the animals and liaising with members of the public.
+When starting out, there is the opportunity to commence as a 'transport only' volunteer as you become familiar with the species and cases in your area.
 You will need to have access to a suitable vehicle and be able to afford the ongoing fuel and equipment cost to support yourself in this role.

 “On all occasions I was fully briefed on the situation as best as possible.
-I feel I have enough training, and the support from the Emergency Phone Operator’s (EPO) has always been fantastic.
-Most of the training I feel would be “on the job” with support from the EPO…….My only other feedback is on how good the EPO’s are and how well the organisation is run.
-I am proud to be a volunteer for Wildlife Victoria”.
+I feel I have enough training, and the support from the Emergency Response Operator’s (ERO) has always been fantastic.
+Most of the training I feel would be “on the job” with support from the ERO…….My only other feedback is on how good the ERO’s are and how well the organisation is run.
+I am proud to be a volunteer for Wildlife Victoria”. - Steve, volunteer rescuer.

 FAQs About Wildlife Rescue and Transport Volunteering